City Mall, Christchurch: 2010 and 2011 earthquakes

 Damage caused by the 22 February 2011 Christchurch earthquake was much more severe.
 Although its 6.3 magnitude was lower than the September 2010 event, it was much closer to the central city and caused the loss of many buildings.
 The peak ground acceleration reached 180% of gravity in the city.
 Four people died in Cashel Street in the section between Oxford Terrace and Colombo Street, and one person died in the High Street part of City Mall, all of them killed by falling masonry.
 The central city was cordoned off on 22 February while demolitions were underway.

 In April 2011, it was announced that part of Cashel Street was to reopen on 29 October 2011.
 Temporary shops made from shipping containers were fitted out as retail premises, accommodating 27 shops known as Re:START.
 Ballantynes, Christchurch's remaining department store, also reopened and is the retail anchor.
 Prime Minister John Key officiated at the opening ceremony.

-Organisers initially claimed that it was the world first pop-up mall, but there were already container malls in other places, for example Cholula (Mexico) and Bishkek (Kyrgyzstan).
+Organisers initially claimed that it was the world's first pop-up mall, but there were already container malls in other places, for example Cholula (Mexico) and Bishkek (Kyrgyzstan).
 Organisers of the Christchurch mall project were threatened with legal action by organisers of a similar project in London (Boxpark) that was yet to open.

 The Canterbury Earthquake Recovery Authority completed the removal of the Red Zone cordon, including removing the remaining cordon around City Mall, in June 2013.